Using a database

 For how to install, set-up and use a SQLite database in your own app, see SQLite programming.

-For apps which require access to remote data, you may want to consider Windows Azure Mobile Services.
+For apps which require access to remote data, you may want to consider Microsoft Azure Mobile Services.
 This service provides a cloud-based database solution designed to be easily implemented in your app.

 - Topics for iOS devs